Jesse-Alves/Robust-Trajectory-Control-of-the-AR.Drone-2.0/README.md

 ### Prerequisites

 All this project was built using Matlab and Simulink tool.
+To test the controller project into the drone non-linear system, it is important to have all those file in the same folder.
 <!--This is an example of how to list things you need to use the software and how to install them.
 * npm
   ```sh